-This Is Why Your Moisturiser Isn’t Working
+This Is Why Your Moisturiser Feels Like It's Doing Nothing

-But we come bearing goods news: There are things you can (and should) be doing to make your moisturiser perform way better.
+But we come bearing goods news: There are things you can (and should) be doing to make your moisturizsr perform way better.
 Top skincare experts lent us some incredible advice for having the softest, most hydrated skin by just changing the way we moisturise.

 Want to learn how to improve your moisturising methods?
-Keep scrolling!
+Keep scrolling…

-La Mer The Moisturizing Soft Cream (£108)
+La Mer The Moisturising Soft Cream (£72)

-Elizabeth Arden Ceramide Capsules Daily Youth Restoring Serum (£38)
+Elizabeth Arden Ceramide Capsules Daily Youth Restoring Serum (£25)

-"'Moisture magnet' ingredients such as hyaluronic acid, glycerin, sodium hyaluronate, ceramides, and natural alternatives to hyaluronic acid such as tremella are good places to start—these create a moisture 'reservoir' of sorts in the skin and anchor moisture where the skin needs it the most," say Chang and Lee.
+"'Moisture-magnet' ingredients such as hyaluronic acid, glycerin, sodium hyaluronate, ceramides, and natural alternatives to hyaluronic acid such as tremella are good places to start—these create a moisture 'reservoir' of sorts in the skin and anchor moisture where the skin needs it the most," say Chang and Lee.
 We're currently obsessed with these ceramide capsules from Elizabeth Arden that you can just break open, squeeze out, and apply to your skin for a seriously softening experience before hitting your moisturiser.

-As you could probably guess, if you have oily skin, you'll want to avoid thick, heavy, greasy moisturisers, not to mention how heavy creams can actually make your skin immune to their effects!
-Says Shamban, "Overuse or overly thick creams can cause the skin to become dependent on the moisturiser and not work as well.
-Excess moisturiser can suffocate the skin."
+As you could probably guess, if you have oily skin, you'll want to avoid thick, heavy, greasy moisturizers, not to mention how heavy creams can actually make your skin immune to their effects!
+Says Shamban, "Overuse or overly thick creams can cause the skin to become dependent on the moisturizer and not work as well.
+Excess moisturizer can suffocate the skin."
 Noted.

-CeraVe Moisturizing Cream (£13)
+CeraVe Moisturising Cream (£14)